salix5/windbot/README.md

 The host info (password) to be used.

 `Version`
-The version of YGOPro.
+The PRO_VERSION of YGOPro.

 `Hand`
-If you are testing deck, you may want to make sure the bot go first or second. `Hand=1` will make the bot always show Scissors, 2 for Rock, 3 for Paper.
+If you are testing a deck, you may want to make sure the bot go first or second. `Hand=1` will make the bot always show Scissors, 2 for Rock, 3 for Paper.

 `Chat`
-False to turn the chat of bot off.
+Set to false to turn off the chat of bot.

 `Debug`
-Print verbose log of card movement info.
-False at default.
-(May be updated in future)
+Print verbose log of card moving info.
+False by default (may be updated in future).

 `ServerMode` and `ServerPort`
-WindBot can run as a "server", provide a http interface to create bot.
+WindBot can be run as a server, provide a http interface to create bots.

 ### Available decks